JBMjese/JBMjese/README.md

 About me 😜

+I am Jesenia Bernal Mogollon, a software developer with a passion for creation and technological innovation.

+Education and Experience 💻

-I am currently refining my software development skills 💻 at Holberthon School, specializing in Python, JavaScript, Node.js, HTML, CSS, and SQL.
+I recently completed my studies at Holberton School, where I honed my skills in Python, JavaScript, Node.js, HTML, CSS, SQL, TypeScript, Astro, and Bun.
+My training has allowed me to work on various interesting and challenging projects.

+Featured Projects 🎮

+🌐 Web Experience Creator: I developed a user interface (UI) builder specifically designed to create and export scripts that generate customized interfaces for educational websites.
+This project uses native browser technologies, ensuring a lightweight and efficient solution for developers and educational experience designers.
+Technologies used: TypeScript, JavaScript, Astro, CSS, HTML, and Bun.

+🏠 holbertonschool-AirBnB_clone: An Airbnb clone project where I applied my skills in web development and designing complex systems.

-Recently, 🎲 I had the opportunity to develop a game 🎮 called PongGame using Phaser and JavaScript, allowing me to apply my knowledge to a practical and exciting project.
+🎲 PongGame: I developed a game called PongGame using Phaser and JavaScript, applying my knowledge to a practical and exciting project.

-Furthermore, I have experience in C programming, distinguished by the creation of projects such as Simple Shell and printf.
-I am also proficient in the use of GitHub and ready to embark on a rewarding career as a developer.
+🖥️ Simple Shell: A programming project in C where I created a simple shell, improving my skills in low-level programming.

+Additional Skills 💼

-Additionally, 💼 I hold a degree in Financial Management with skills in data analysis and customer service.
+In addition to my technical training, I have a degree in Financial Management, with skills in data analysis and customer service.
+These skills complement my technical profile, allowing me to tackle problems from multiple perspectives and collaborate effectively in multidisciplinary teams.

 😁 I'm excited to contribute and collaborate on challenging projects that drive innovation and technological progress.
 I'm always ready to learn and grow in this exciting world of technology! 😃